davbeek/gitinspectorgui-rtd/docs/source/gui.rst

   the option :guilabel:`Skip blame` is active, see :ref:`blame-sheets-gui`.

 Show files
-  Show only those files matching the specified pattern.
+  Show only files matching the specified pattern.
 If a pattern is specified, it takes priority over the value of N in option :guilabel:`Show N files`, which is then ignored.
+When a pattern is present, the :guilabel:`Show N files` option is disabled.

+  To show all files, use the pattern ``.*``.

 .. _blame-sheets-gui: